- What are cash flow KPIs and why do they matter?

 What are cash flow KPIs and why do they matter?

-Cash flow KPIs measure how efficiently your business generates, uses, and retains cash, giving you real-time insight into actual cash movement rather than accrual-based results.
-These KPIs show how quickly sales turn into cash, how long money stays tied up in receivables or inventory, and how much flexibility you have to fund operations, service debt, or invest in growth.
+Cash flow KPIs are quantifiable metrics that measure how efficiently your business generates, uses, and retains cash.
+They give you real-time insight into actual cash movement rather than accrual-based results, showing how quickly sales turn into cash, how long money stays tied up in receivables or inventory, and how much flexibility you have to fund operations, service debt, or invest in growth.

 Cash flow KPIs: Common misconceptions